 For example, typical values of cotton density used for shirts are 60-100 g/m2, for jeans - 400 g/m2

-Running, or linear meter, is term often used in fabric manufacturing.
-For roll of fabric the width of roll is usually known.
+Running, or linear meter, is a term often used in fabric manufacturing.
+For a roll of fabric, the width of the roll is usually known.

-If you know any three, it is easy to find the unknown, thus, calculator below can find:
+If you know any three, it is easy to find the unknown; thus, the calculator below can find: